Caribbean professionals and scenes related to womens day choice barbados in Barbados

 Happy International Women's Day from AI Barbados

-To every Bajan woman who is curious about AI, already using it, building with it, or teaching it: today is your day and every day is your opportunity.
-The tools are here.
-The training is available.
-The community is ready to welcome you.
+To every Bajan woman who is curious about AI, already using it, building with it, or teaching it: the tools are here, the training is available, and the community is ready to welcome you.
 The only step left is yours.

 Join the AI Barbados Community